Stevecool023/S.cool_Python/README.md

 > Calculate distance between two points in a Cartesian plane; Pythagorean theorem.
 > Evaluate the value of epact, i.e., the number of days by which the solar year exceeds the lunar year in a certain calender year.
 > Calculate the area of a triangle.
+> Length of ladder leaning against a wall.

 # Stephen@karanja.